 Pricing of our transponder services is based upon several factors, including, but not limited to, the region served by the capacity, the power and other characteristics of the satellite beam, the amount of demand for the capacity available on a particular satellite and the total supply of capacity serving any particular region.
-In 2022, overall pricing trends decreased slightly from the prior year, driven mainly by networks prices.
-These declines in networks rates were fueled by lower pricing on high volume commitments leveraging Intelsat Epic fleets for large mobile network operators.
-Although the downward trend in networks prices continued, the rate of decline has slowed compared to the previous year.
-Mobility demand has recovered from its post COVID-19 low, and prices have remained stable across both station-kept and inclined orbit assets.
-Government applications continued to command a premium based on coverage capabilities, but edged down slightly relative to the prior year due partly to competition and partly due to a reduction in global conflict zones.
-After demanding a premium in recent years due to limited and highly coveted C-band capacity in North America, global media prices decreased slightly in 2022 reflecting ample supply from some regional operators.
-According to Euroconsult Group, the annual average price per transponder for regular capacity is forecasted to be on a slight downward trend globally from \$1.03 million to \$0.93 million per 36MHz transponder over the period from 2022 to 2027, reflecting increasing supply from new satellite entrants, among other factors.
+In 2023, overall pricing trends were flat from prior year, with media and government stability balancing some price pressure in networks and mobility.
+Media rates stabilized compared to 2022, primarily due to the limited and highly coveted C-band capacity in upper frequencies as an increasing number of countries target lower bands for 5G demand.
+Government applications continued to command a premium based on coverage capabilities, particularly in areas of regional conflict.
+Mobility rates were stable in 2022 as demand for services rebounded in the post-COVID-19 environment.
+Demand for services continued to be strong in 2023, but increased supply (including from non-geostationary orbit) drove a decline in rates for some maritime and aeronautical broadband services.
+In networks, high-volume commitments from mobile network operators for cellular backhaul services continued to yield lower prices, but rates otherwise were relatively stable.
+We expect to see increased pressure on networks pricing as non-geostationary orbit supply increases in 2024.
+According to Euroconsult Group, the annual average price per transponder for regular capacity is forecasted to be on a slight downward trend globally from \$1.00 million to \$0.90 million per 36MHz transponder over the period from 2023 to 2028, reflecting increasing supply from new satellite entrants, among other factors.
 High-throughput satellite capacity, which is designed to attain a lower cost point, facilitating market expansion into new applications, is expected to have similar rates of yield decline over time as increased supply enters the market.